-With all the advancements and improvements being made to commercial HVAC systems, issues are still bound to arise once in a while.
+With all the advancements and improvements being made to commercial HVAC systems, issues are still bound to arise occasionally.
 Some are more common than others, and a skilled HVAC technician can diagnose and correct the problem quickly and efficiently.

 The majority of problems can be fixed easily if they are found and dealt with right away.
-Here are some of the common commercial HVAC issues we see at Lex Air Conditioning & Heating and ways they can be fixed.
+Here are some common commercial HVAC issues we see at Lex Air Conditioning & Heating and how they can be fixed.

 Drain Line Clogs

-Over time, the drain line that carries water and condensation out and away from the HVAC unit can become clogged with the accumulation of dirt, algae, and sediment.
-This can cause the water to back up into the drain pan, resulting in water damage to the unit.
-This can be corrected by periodically checking and cleaning out the drain line.
+Over time, the HVAC drain lines that carry water and condensation out and away from the HVAC unit can become clogged with the accumulation of dirt, algae, and sediment.
+This can cause the water to back up into the drain pan, damaging the unit and the surrounding roof areas.
+Clogged drain line problems can be corrected by periodically checking and cleaning out the drain line.

 If your HVAC system shuts down unexpectedly, always make sure to check the circuit breaker first.
 The system relies on fuses to protect delicate electrical components from becoming overheated.
+When a fuse blows, your system is at risk of becoming overheated and should shut down.
 These fuses are located in the evaporator coil.

 Sub-Standard Air Quality

-If the indoor air quality being generated by the HVAC system isn’t up to par, there can be a few potential culprits.
-The most common – and most easily corrected – is a dirty air filter.
-Other possible explanations include components that may be overheating stagnant water that is condensing, or some material melting onto the heat exchanger.
+If the indoor air quality generated by the HVAC system isn’t up to par, there can be a few potential culprits.
+A dirty air filter is the most common and easily corrected air quality problem.
+Other possible explanations include components that may be overheating, stagnant water that is condensing, or some material melting onto the heat exchanger.

-There are also more dangerous possibilities like a gas leak.
-Once you have ruled out the most simple fix by changing a dirty air filter if necessary, it is imperative that you contact a professional commercial HVAC technician to check for more severe issues and perform any essential commercial HVAC repairs.
+There are also more dangerous possibilities, like a gas leak.
+Once you have ruled out the most straightforward fix by changing a dirty air filter if necessary, you must contact a professional Carrollton HVAC technician to check for more severe issues and perform any essential commercial HVAC repairs.

 Capacitors Have Burned Out

 An HVAC unit contains two capacitors: start and run.
-If either capacitor burns out, it will need to be replaced for the unit to function properly again.
-Troubleshooting and early detection are key to keeping your system in good working order and preventing costly HVAC replacements.
+If either capacitor burns out, it will need to be replaced for the unit to function correctly again.
+Troubleshooting and early detection are crucial to keeping your system in good working order and preventing costly HVAC replacements.

 Are you experiencing any of these commercial HVAC issues?
-Then don’t hesitate to call Lex Air Conditioning and Heating, and we will send a technician right away.
+Then don’t hesitate to contact Lex Air Conditioning and Heating; we will send a technician immediately.